meshafi/life-skills-repository/listening-and-active-communication.md

 ### Question 2
 According to Fisher's model, what are the key points of Reflective Listening?
 (Write in your own words, use simple English)
 ### Answer 2
+* __Repeat Back__: You should repeat what the other person said in your own words.
+This shows them that you're really listening and trying to understand.

+* __Ask Questions__: You can ask questions to make sure you get it right and to learn more about what they're feeling or thinking.

+* __Don't Judge__: It's important not to judge or criticize what they're saying.
+Just listen and understand without jumping to conclusions.

+* __Show Empathy__: Try to show that you understand how they feel and that you care about their feelings.
+This can help them feel heard and supported.

+* __Stay Calm__ It's also essential to remain calm and patient while they're talking, even if you disagree.
+Reflective listening is about understanding, not arguing.